Online Algorithms and Policies Using Adaptive and Machine Learning Approaches: Introduction

-Efforts to combine AC and RL approaches have been highlighted in several recent works, which include \cite{Gaudio_2019a,Mat19, westenbroek2020adaptive, sun2021lyapunov}.
-Algorithms that combine AC and RL in continuous-time systems can be found in \cite{Guha21,Richards2021, Dean_2018, fazel2018global}. \cite{Richards2021} proposes the use of adaptive control for nonlinear systems in a data-driven manner, but requires offline trajectories from a target system and does not address accelerated learning or magnitude saturation.
+Efforts to combine AC and RL approaches have been highlighted in several recent works, which include \cite{Gaudio_2019a,Mat19, westenbroek2020adaptive, sun2021lyapunov} in discrete-time and \cite{Guha21,Richards2021, Dean_2018, fazel2018global} in continuous-time.
+Reference \cite{Richards2021} proposes the use of adaptive control for nonlinear systems in a data-driven manner, but requires offline trajectories from a target system and does not address accelerated learning or magnitude saturation.
 References \cite{Dean_2018, fazel2018global} study the linear-quadratic-regulator problem and its adaptive control variants from an optimization and machine learning perspective.
 In \cite{westenbroek2020adaptive} a reinforcement learning approach is used to determine an adaptive controller for an unknown system, while in \cite{sun2021lyapunov} principles from adaptive control and Lyapunov analysis are used to adjust and train a deep neural network.
-These approaches, including our earlier work in \cite{Guha21}, have not addressed a comprehensive treatment of an integrated AC-RL approach.
-The results in \cite{Guha21} are restricted to a specific class of nonlinear systems that is a subset of those considered in Problem 1.
-While the use of an AC in the inner-loop and RL in the outer-loop is a common feature, all other elements including high-order tuner, magnitude saturation, non-affine systems, and contraction-theory based adaptive control design have been considered in this paper for the first time.
-None of these papers have addressed the problem of parameter convergence using the AC-RL controller and forms a key contribution of this paper.
+These approaches, including our earlier work in \cite{Guha21}, have not addressed a comprehensive treatment of an integrated AC-RL approach with analytical guarantees.
+While the use of an AC in the inner-loop and RL in the outer-loop is a common feature, all other elements in this paper including high-order tuner, magnitude saturation, multiple equilibrium points, non-affine systems, and contraction-theory based adaptive control design have been considered for the first time.
+None of these prior papers have addressed the problem of parameter convergence using the AC-RL controller, and this is also a key contribution of this paper.

-In summary, the contributions of the paper are the following: \begin{itemize} \item An integral AC-RL approach that combines AC and RL methods with the AC employing a high-order tuner that has the ability to reduce the performance error to zero quickly.
-This AC-RL approach is guaranteed to lead to a closed-loop system that is stable, for two different classes of control-affine nonlinear systems.
-Numerical validation is provided for the first class of systems. \item A demonstration of parameter learning in real-time using the AC-RL controller.
-We focus on the first class of dynamic systems with a scalar input and show that under conditions of persistent excitation, the AC-RL controller with the high-order tuner guarantees that the parameter estimates converge to their true values. \end{itemize}